vzool/docs/api/reference.md

 ### Create Instance

-Create a new instance connection
+Create a new instance connection.

 ```http
 POST /instances